joelkuiper/Llamora/README.md

 The primary navigation is a calendar.
 The primary unit is a daily page.

 In most writing tools, AI is something you invoke.
-In Llamora, the model participates in the structure of the day: it opens each page, responds to entries, tags the exchange, and later recaps what those tags represent.
+In Llamora, the model participates in the structure of the day: it opens each page, optionally responds to entries, suggests tags for the exchange, and later recaps what those tags represent.
 These outputs enter the record — they are not session artifacts that disappear.
 Over months, the model's contributions become part of the longitudinal shape of the log.